da-luce/canvas-todoist-sync/README.md

 - Add a label such as `Auto` to all automatically created tasks.
 This makes it easy to filter and delete autocreated tasks
 - Helper functions `printCanvasID` and `printTodoistID` are included for easy determination of course and/or project IDs
 - Autocreated tasks will have an ID of the corresponding post in Canvas in their description. **Do not delete this!
 This is how the script checks for duplicate/exisiting tasks**
+- Be careful with section IDs.
+Todoist will place the task in the specified section regardless of the section's project
+- There is currently an issue with creating a task in a recently deleted section.
+The task will be visible to the API but not the Todoist web or desktop applications.
+This appears to be an issue with Todoist and not the script
 - ⚠️ Warning: this project is a work in progress, there may be some bugs